 (415) 512-1111

-With one of country’s most beautiful hotel lobbies, Palace Hotel is a true San Francisco landmark.
-Adjacent to the reception area is the Garden Court, with its breathtaking glass atrium, crystal chandeliers and Italian marble columns.
-Formerly a space to shelter horse carriages, Garden Court is now popular for serving one of the city’s finest brunches.
-Once the world’s largest hotel when completed in 1909, the Palace is managed by Marriott International.
+Palace Hotel is a San Francisco landmark with one of the country’s most beautiful hotel lobbies.
+Adjacent to the reception area is the Garden Court, with its breathtaking glass atrium.
+And it’s complete with crystal chandeliers and Italian marble columns.
+Formerly a space to shelter horse carriages, Garden Court is now famous for serving one of the city’s finest brunches.
+Once the world’s largest city, the Palace is managed by Marriott International.
+Try to get to the mezzanine level for a grand restaurant view.
+Of course, you have other dining options at the Palace Hotel, including the Pied Piper restaurant and bar.

 Ritz-Carlton Philadelphia